 Like most other Cistercian abbeys in England, the 12th century was a time of prosperity and expansion for Kirkstall.
 During this period, the community developed the abbey precinct, and more lands and possessions were acquired too.

 From the 13th century, the financial support of the patrons decreased and a turbulent period ensued.
 The monks of Kirkstall, like the monks of other Cistercian abbeys, were involved in legal wrangling over their properties and rights.

 Moreover, some of them were caught up in business relating to the state and the Cistercian Order.
 Abbeys were also largely affected by the socio-economic problems that hit the region such as the Black Death, wars, and high taxes.
 Through the difficulties, the monks had a significant role in the development of trade and medieval industries.

 Extensive archaeological work has been done at the site, and today much is known about the buildings and the life of the community during medieval times.
-This knowledge was gained through a great number of surviving documents, such as charters and a chronicle of the house, as well as through a wonderful collection of artifacts such as pottery, seals, and metalwork.

 Another Article From Us: Rose Island: The abandoned amusement park in Indiana